datadvance/DjangoChannelsGraphqlWs/README.md

 - Different requests from different WebSocket client are processed asynchronously.
-- By default different requests (WebSocket messages) from a single client are processed concurrently in an event loop (async resolvers) or worker threads (sync resolvers).
-It is possible to change the maximum number of worker threads with the `ASGI_THREADS` environment variable of the [asgiref](https://github.com/django/asgiref/) library.
+- By default different requests (WebSocket messages) from a single client are processed concurrently in an event loop.
 So there is no guarantee that requests will be processed in the same order the client sent these requests.
 Actually, with HTTP we have this behavior for decades.
 - It is possible to serialize message processing by setting `strict_ordering` to `True`.
 But note, this disables parallel requests execution - in other words, the server will not start processing a new request from the client until it finishes the current one.
 See comments in the class `GraphqlWsConsumer`.
+This mode is here primarily for testing.
 - All subscription notifications are delivered in the order they were issued.
 - Each request (WebSocket message) processing starts in the main thread.
   The request's parsing and validation is offloaded into the thread pool.
 Resolver calls made from the main thread.
-And for each resolver it checks whether the resolver is a coroutine function.
-If it is a coroutine function, then the resolver is launched from the main thread.
+And for each resolver it checks whether the resolver is awaitable and `await` it if so.
-If it is not a coroutine function (a synchronous function), then the resolver is launched from the thread pool.
-As you know an asyncio eventloop call is faster than a thread call.
-So you should prefer asynchronous resolvers in your code.
-It will work faster.

 ### Context and scope